Professor of History

 Citizens Without Sovereignty (Princeton University Press, 1994) is assigned in many graduate seminars and cited in textbooks as a contribution to the debate about the origins of the French Revolution (see e.g., Paul R. Hanson, Contesting the French Revolution, 2009; p.
 16).

-Candide (Bedford Saint Martins, 1999) has sold 45,000 copies and is widely assigned in undergraduate survey courses on European history.
+Candide (Bedford Saint Martins, 1999) is a translation of a classic, based on original translation principles, and has sold 50,000 copies; widely assigned in undergraduate survey courses on European history.

 As a history professor, taught the department's first Integrative Experience course.
-Developed (with Bruce Laurie) the first historiography seminar for all first year grad students (the template for this course was used for several years by other instructors).
-Developed expertise in U.S. Constitutional History and took on courses formerly taught by Milton Cantor (retired), while continuing to offer courses in my original specialty, European history.
+Developed (with Bruce Laurie) the first historiography seminar for all first year grad students (the template for this course has been used for many years by other instructors).
+As a tenured professor, earned a law degree at Yale, developed expertise in U.S .constitutional history, and took on courses formerly taught by Milton Cantor (retired), while continuing to offer courses in my original specialty, European history.

 As a journal editor, helped bring Historical Reflections to a higher level of recognition by moving the journal to a new publisher (Berghahn) and getting the journal onto JSTOR.
 I have also personally edited the writing of hundreds of scholars.